Bringing AI into hardware design reviews

 We know, because we’ve been there.

-From day one, we’ve set out to automate the repeatable parts of hardware design: the well-defined, rules-based tasks that make sure nothing gets missed and everything lines up.
+That's why, from day one, we’ve set out to automate the repeatable parts of hardware design: the well-defined, rules-based tasks that make sure nothing gets missed and everything lines up.
 That’s the kind of work technology is well suited for.

 Introducing DRCY

-Where engineers truly shine in system-level design, informed judgment, and creative problem solving.
+Engineers shine in system-level design, informed judgment, and creative problem solving.
 In an ideal workflow, they spend their time on the decisions that shape the product, while technology handles the rest.

 This is where DRCY comes in.
 DRCY is an AI-powered agent built specifically for hardware design reviews.
 It parses datasheets at scale and runs first-pass checks for compatibility and fundamental design issues, surfacing potential risks and pointing reviewers to where their attention matters most.
-Issues surface early, during review, when fixes are still fast and contained.
+Issues surface early, during reviews, when fixes are still fast and contained.

 How DRCY reasons